Laughing Hyena

 Assistant support: Alexa, Google Assistant, Siri, Samsung SmartThings | Energy monitoring: Yes | Matter support: Yes | Hub required: Only with HomeKit

-Only a handful of Matter-enabled smart plugs are currently available and the Kasa KP125M is the best of what we tried.
-It works with all four platforms, installs easily and reliably maintains connections.
+The Kasa KP125M plugs are best Matter smart plugs we tried.
+They work with all four platforms, install easily and reliably maintain connections.
 Most Matter devices need to be initialized with a QR code, but this plug also supports Bluetooth onboarding, which saves a step.
 I set it up through the Kasa app first and because I already had another Kasa plug installed, the process was simplified, automatically prompting me to add the plug with a couple of taps.
 Adding the device to Alexa, Google Home and Samsung’s SmartThings worked the same way, with each app letting me know I had new devices available to add.

 The KP125M also provides detailed energy monitoring in the Kasa app.
 From the home screen, tap on a plug to see stats on its energy usage, along with an estimate of how much that energy will cost you on your next electric bill.
 You can even enter in your per-kilowatt hour pricing to get a more accurate picture.
 While we wish there were a way to see the energy usage from all connected devices at once, it’s still a useful insight to have on a per-plug level.